Deploying to AWS

 If you followed the guide above, the Kubernetes cluster should be setup and applications deployed via the CI.
 The applications will not work until you set the environment variables.

 To add environment variables to the deployment, we first have to add cluster secrets.
-We can do that by using the kubectl
+We can do that by using the `kubectl` command.

 kubectl create secret generic auth --from-literal=authentication-secret=secret